avanpo/cryptopals/README.md

-My solutions to the Matasano [crypto challenges](http://cryptopals.com/).
+My solutions to the Matasano [crypto challenges](http://cryptopals.com/), implemented in C.